Jacqx - Educational Books

 Activity sheets for students include analysing characters, character profile, and story comprehension.

 Book purchase includes permission to photocopy sufficient copies for non-commercial educational purposes.
-Performance application required if performing included play in public.

 The Lights, Camera, Action series